Rome–Lido railway: History

 Due to heavy pressure from the government and Benito Mussolini in person, by then head of government, the line was inaugurated on August 10, 1924.
 The stock left the station of Porta San Paolo and consisted of a steam locomotive Gr 910 045, four cars, a baggage car and an observation car.
 On board was Mussolini himself.
 From the day after the line was opened to the public, ten pairs of trains ran all day, travelling along the route in about 50 minutes.
 On 21 April 1925 the electrification and the dual track were operational, making the line finally complete and functional.
 The travel time was reduced to about 30 minutes.

 The heyday for the railway came in the thirties, with departures every 15 minutes.
 The railway was one of the main causes of the expansion of Ostia and the Roman coast and quickly became the main means of transportation used by the Romans on their way to the seaside.
-Furthermore, in the city of Ostia was built near the Central Station.
 In 1941 the STEFER (Tramways and Electric Railway Company of Rome) took the place of SEFI.

 The Second World War damaged Rome and Ostia between 1943 and 1944 and damaged much of the railway.
 The greatest damage was at Acilia towards the coast, where the railway was completely destroyed by the Germans.
 The service was alternately suspended and limited only to certain areas (Ostia was evacuated and isolated).
 The trains, however, suffered much less damage.

 Immediately after the end of fighting in Rome, work began on the repair of the railway from 21 September 1944 to 24 December 1945.
 The station at Ostia was abandoned altogether and later demolished because of the severe damage.
 The new station was set back by 300 m.